codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 ```

 !!! important
-    If you configure `minTokenMatch` on the Codacy configuration file Codacy will use that value for all languages.
+    If you configure `minTokenMatch` on the Codacy configuration file, Codacy will use that value for all languages.